-Thousands of pest species including weeds, nematodes (microscopic worms) and 10,000 species of plant-eating insects, as well as viruses, fungi, mites and mice threaten the successful production of food crops.
+Thousands of pest species including weeds, nematodes (microscopic worms) and plant-eating insects, as well as viruses, fungi, mites and mice threaten the successful production of food crops.

 Pesticides are also important for land management.
-Our members’ products are also used to control invasive weeds and species throughout Australia’s national parks, in public parks, golf courses, gardens and to control weeds to maintain roads, buildings, pathways and other public infrastructure.
+Our members’ products are used to control invasive weeds and species throughout Australia’s national parks, in public parks, golf courses, gardens and to control weeds to maintain roads, buildings, pathways and other public infrastructure.

-CropLife’s member companies manufacture synthetic crop protection products as well as those based on natural chemicals and minerals.
+CropLife’s member companies manufacture synthetic crop protection products as well as those based on natural chemicals and minerals (organic and biological).

 Even with the use of modern crop protection products, 20 to 40 per cent of potential food production is still lost every year to pests and plant disease.
-An adequate, reliable food supply cannot be guaranteed without the use of crop protection products.
+An adequate and reliable food supply cannot be guaranteed without the use of crop protection products.

 The production and use of crop protection products in Australia is highly regulated to assure safety for users, consumers and the environment.